Related Posts

 Overview of Peptide-Based Agents for Drug-Resistant Diseases

 Peptide-based agents offer several advantages over traditional treatments for drug-resistant diseases.
-Firstly, peptides can be easily synthesized and modified, allowing for the development of highly specific agents that target drug-resistant pathogens or cells.
+Firstly, peptides can be easily synthesized and modified, allowing for development of particular agents that target drug-resistant pathogens or cells.
 This targeted approach reduces the risk of off-target effects and minimizes damage to healthy tissues.
 Additionally, peptides have a lower likelihood of inducing resistance compared to conventional drugs, as they often target multiple pathways simultaneously.

 Mechanisms of Action: How Peptide-Based Agents Combat Drug Resistance